uyuni-project/uyuni-rfc/accepted/00000-auto-generate-bootstrap-repositories.md

 A bootstrap repository provide the software for the supported operating systems with its dependencies.
 The content for the bootstrap repositories come from the normal channels which must be synchronized and updated on regular base.

-Users very often do not know this, or forget to create them when they synchronize a new product.
+Users very often do not know this, or forget to create them when they synchronize a new products and channels.
 Also the bootstrap repository is only updated when the user execute the generator script again.

-This RFC should describe how to change the current tools to automatically execute the generation of bootstrap repositories after a new product was added and after a channel changed when a maintenance update was synced to Uyuni Server.
+This RFC should describe how to change the current tools to automatically execute the generation of bootstrap repositories after a new product or channel was added, and after a channel changed because the underlying repositories synced new or updated packages.

 # Detailed design
 [design]: #detailed-design

 The currently existing tool `mgr-create-bootstrap-repo` list all available bootstrap repositories it could generate.
-This list depends on the products the user has synchronized.
+This list depends on the products/channels the user has synchronized.

 Step 1: provide an option to enable an automatic mode which iterate over all available bootstrap repositories and generate them when needed.
 As we have sometimes have multiple options for the same local "path" we should iterate over the paths to minimize